Applicability: | Sirdar/WATG/Rowan/Tilsatec/DMC/Anchor |

 - We have a clear Whistleblowing Policy (called Speak Out) - we encourage all employees, customers and suppliers to report any suspicion of slavery or human trafficking without fear of retaliation.
 We provide a confidential email address that is monitored only by the Global HRD with escalation to the CEO to protect the identity of whistle-blowers.

 - Employment Contracts – all our directly employed UK colleagues are provided with a transparent and fair contract of employment.
 The DMC Group continues to update these when needed to reflect every changing UK employment legislation.
-In other geographies, local legislation is followed as a minimum
+In other geographies, local legislation is followed as a minimum.

 - Pay practices – we have a global framework for pay reviews and off-cycle pay progression; by enabling as much transparency as possible around such processes we can ensure all of our colleagues can see equality of treatment and raise concerns if they wish.
 We clearly communicate any global pay review/increase to our colleagues in a consistent way to ensure this transparency is continued not just in what we do but in how we discuss this too.

-- Benefits – not every employee has the same benefits as many of these are associated with a particular role or level – we have worked hard over the last 18 months to remove historical anomalies to ensure consistency and transparency of our benefit offering as part of our overall remuneration packages.
+- Benefits – not every employee has the same benefits as many of these are associated with a

-This statement covers the financial year 1 January 2024 to 31st December 2024 and has been approved by the CEO of DMC on 14th March 2025.
+This statement covers the financial year 1 January 2025 to 31st December 2025 and has been approved by the CEO of DMC on 1st April 2026.